Welcome to Public Works

 Responsibilities & Services

-After-Hours EmergenciesHours of operations are Monday - Friday, 8:00 am to 5:00 pm.
-For after hours emergency water line breaks and wastewater backup calls, please contact Police Dispatch at (972) 468-4236.
+For after-hours emergency water line breaks and wastewater backup calls, please contact Police Dispatch at (972) 468-4236

 Where Our Water Comes From